Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Signs this may apply to you:

-- Old photographs show higher, fuller cheeks than your current face
+- Old photographs show higher, fuller cheeks than your face today

-- The folds running from your nose to the corners of your mouth have deepened
+- The folds from your nose to the corners of your mouth have deepened

 - Your face looks tired in photographs even when you feel well

-5. You’re in good general health and prepared for the recovery
+5. You are in good health and ready for the recovery

 Signs this may apply to you:

-- You can take 2–3 weeks away from work and social commitments
+- You can take 2 to 3 weeks away from work and social commitments

-- You’re either a non-smoker or able to cease smoking for the required period
+- You are a non-smoker, or able to stop for the required period

-- You have support available during the early recovery weeks
+- You have support at home during the early recovery weeks

 6. You want improvement, not perfection